open-compass/opencompass/docs/en/advanced_guides/evaluation_turbomind.md

 bash ./workspace/service_docker_up.sh
 ```

-\*\*Note: \*\*In the implementation of Turbomind, inference is "persistent".
-Its destroy operation can lead to unexpected issues.
+\*\*Note: \*\*In the implementation of turbomind, inference is "persistent".
+The "destroy" operation can lead to unexpected issues.
 Therefore, we temporarily use service interfaces for model evaluation.
-And we will integrate the Python API to opencompass when turbomind supports "destruction".
+And we will integrate the Python API to OpenCompass when turbomind supports "destroy".

 ### Step-3: Evaluate the Converted Model